 Areas of counselling I deal with

-At first contact I will arrange a suitable appointment for a free 30-minute initial assessment either at my office or over the phone.
+At first contact I will arrange a suitable appointment for a free 20-minute initial assessment either over the phone or by video call.
 During this initial assessment we will discuss what you would like to work on, how we could potentially work together, what you would like to achieve and agree the amount of sessions required to achieve this.

-I offer 50-minute sessions at £40 each for individuals.
+I offer 50-minute sessions at £45 each for face to face, video call or telephone sessions.
 The amount of time per session is negotiable – some clients prefer a longer session at 1 and a half hours.

 If you are working to a budget please don’t let this be a barrier to you receiving help.
 I am happy to discuss reduced rates if required.

 I also offer concessions for student counsellors at £40 per 50-minute session.

 Prior to becoming a counsellor, I was employed for twelve years as a police constable within the Merseyside area.
 During that time, I witnessed many people at the lowest point of their lives whether a victim or perpetrator of crime.
 Over the years I saw a significant rise in incidents involving mental health along with the decline in services available to help.
 I found my role very restricted in the assistance I could offer whilst also realising that these incidents could potentially be avoided if the right help was offered earlier.

 This led to me retraining as counsellor/psychotherapist and has been the best decision I ever made.
 During my studies I volunteered as a student counsellor at the Rape And Sexual Abuse service, Merseyside (RASA) to gain the counselling hours required for my qualification.
 Once I became qualified, I was offered a full-time counselling role within the service to work with both male and female survivors of sexual violence.